-Pursuant to the notice and Rule 5810(c)(3)(A) of the Nasdaq Listing Rules, we have 180 days from the date of the notice, or until August 29, 2023, to regain compliance with the minimum bid price requirement in Rule 5450(a)(1) by achieving a closing bid price for our common stock of at least \$1.00 per share over a minimum of 10 consecutive business days.
-If we do not regain compliance with Rule 5450(a)(1) during the initial 180-day period, we may be eligible for additional time to regain compliance, subject to our transfer to the Nasdaq Capital Market and compliance with the Nasdaq's continued listing requirement for market value of publicly held shares and all other initial listing standards for The Nasdaq Capital Market, with the exception of the bid price requirement, and our provision of certain undertakings to the Nasdaq.
-However, there can be no assurance that we will be afforded additional time to regain compliance with the minimum bid price requirement following the initial 180-day period.
-If we are unable to regain compliance with Nasdaq Listing Rule 5450(a)(2) in a timely manner, the Nasdaq will commence suspension and delisting procedures.
+Pursuant to the notice and Rule 5810(c)(3)(A) of the Nasdaq Listing Rules, we originally had 180 days from the date of the notice, or until August 29, 2023, to regain compliance with the minimum bid price requirement in Rule 5450(a)(1) by achieving a closing bid price for our common stock of at least \$1.00 per share over a minimum of 10 consecutive business days.
+On August 30, 2023, we received a further notice from the Nasdaq stating that the staff of the Nasdaq has determined that we will be eligible for an additional 180 calendar day period to regain compliance with the minimum bid price requirement in Nasdaq Listing Rule 5450(a)(1).
+We now have until February 26, 2024 to regain compliance with the minimum bid price requirement in Nasdaq listing Rule 5450(a)(1).
+If we do not regain compliance with Rule 5450(a)(1) by achieving a closing bid price for our common stock of at least \$1.00 per share over a minimum of 10 consecutive business days by February 26, 2024, the Nasdaq will commence suspension and delisting procedures.